 Those severely injured may need to learn how to live with the loss of a limb or limited mobility.
 For others, brain injuries or post-traumatic stress disorder can make the return to civilian life a struggle.

-Here are nine simple things you can do to make a difference on Veterans Day -- or any day -- for the more than 23 million American veterans:
+Here are nine simple things you can do to make a difference on Memorial Day-- or any day -- for the more than 23 million American veterans:

 2. Donate frequent flier miles

 The Fisher House Foundation

 has a network of homes on the grounds of military and VA hospitals around the country.
 These homes help family members be close during the hospitalization of a loved one for a combat injury, illness or disease.
 Fisher House operates the Hero Miles Program

 , using donated frequent flier miles to bring family members to the bedside of injured service members.
 You can also volunteer or donate household items